Join the IRS Nationwide Tax Forums Mailing List

 *Please follow the notations (T) , (U) and (E) for webinars that qualify for continuing education credit for enrolled agents, certified public accountants and Annual Filing Season Program participants.
 Webinar content is pending review and CE categories may be subject to change.

-**Seminars marked (F) are pending review by the Certified Financial Planner Board and may qualify for continuing education credit for certified financial planners.
+**Seminars marked (F) are approved by the Certified Financial Planner Board and qualify for continuing education credit for certified financial planners.

 Continuing education categories will be updated for each webinar following the review process.